 Level of Psychological Capital

-The Level of Psychological Capital has an overall mean of 4.30 with a standard deviation of 0.53 described as Very High.
+The Level of Psychological Capital has an overall mean of 4.30 with a standard deviation of 0.53 described as Very

+High.

 The highest mean among the indicators in the Level of Psychological Capital among BTLED Pre-Service Teachers

 is Optimism; it has a mean score of 4.42 with a standard deviation of 0.56, which means that the level of Psychological Capital in terms of Optimism is very much observed.This result was aligned in a recent study stating that individuals with a high degree of optimism are more likely to experience better job satisfaction, lower levels of work stress, and enhanced job performance.
-Sen, K., Mishra, U.S., Patnaik, S. et al.(2023).
+Sen, K., Mishra, U.S., Patnaik, S. et al. (2023).
 This is because optimistic individuals tend to have a positive outlook on their ability to succeed and are more resilient when facing challenges.
 Moreover, a study by Luthans et al. (2019) found that optimism, as a core component of Psychological Capital, significantly contributes to both academic and professional success.
 Pre-service teachers with higher levels of optimism are more likely to engage positively in their roles and maintain motivation during periods of adversity, which supports their effectiveness in the classroom environment and their personal development.

 The mean of the Level of Psychological Capital in terms of Work Self-Efficacy is 4.26 with a standard deviation of 0.58, which means that the level of Psychological Capital in terms of Work Self-Efficacy is very much observed.
 Aybek and Aslan (2019) emphasized that pre-service teachers with high self-efficacy beliefs show a strong feeling of readiness for the demands and obstacles of the teaching profession, which is consistent with the strongly accepted level of work self-efficacy.
 This supports the idea that pre-service teachers who are confident in themselves are more likely to think of themselves as competent instructors, which makes their transition into the workplace easier is particularly notable.
 Additionally, the strong agreement on work self-efficacy indicates that BTLED pre-service teachers are confident in their ability to perform their tasks effectively.
-This aligns with Bandura's (1997) stated that high self-efficacy enhances motivation and performance.
+This aligns with Bandura's (1997), stated that high self-efficacy enhances motivation and performance.
 According to Benevene P.et. al (2019).
-High self efficacy teachers experience less stress and higher job satisfaction because they can manage classroom challenges leading to a more positive work environment and elevated work gratification.
+High self-efficacy teachers experience less stress and higher job satisfaction because they can manage classroom challenges leading to a more positive work environment and elevated work gratification.

 The mean of the Level of Psychological Capital in terms of Resilience is 4.21 with a standard deviation of 0.65, which means that the level of psychological capital in terms of Resilience is very much observed.
 Resilience in teachers is essential for coping with the challenges and stresses of the teaching profession.
 According to Howard, S. K., & Johnson, B. (2019), resilient teachers are better equipped to adapt to changes and recover from setbacks.
 The strong resilience observed among BTLED pre-service teachers based on the gathered results suggests they are well-prepared to handle the demands of their future careers, which is vital for long-term success and well-being.
-In addition,It is also supported by the findings of Krisdianata and Mbato's (2022) their study emphasizes how developing resilience is aided by the difficult nature of practicum assignments.
+In addition, it is also supported by the findings of Krisdianata and Mbato's (2022) their study emphasizes how developing resilience is aided by the difficult nature of practicum assignments.
 Strong teacher identities may be developed by resilient pre-service teachers who can overcome obstacles, reflect on their experiences, and modify their tactics.
 Maintaining a strong self-image is critical for commitment, longevity, and fulfillment at work.
 Resilience, in short, helps pre-service teachers develop the self-assurance and flexibility necessary for fulfilling careers.